FeiyouG/dotfiles/README.md

     ```
     to your `.zshrc.local` or `.bashrc.local` file
 - fzf
-  - `fzf` is used for both
+  - `fzf` is used in a few places:
-    zsh completion and
+    - zsh completion
-    neovim telescope (file and string search)
+    - neovim telescope (file and string search)
+    - tmux session/window/pane selection

 ### zsh